VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--dmg`

-Build dmg package, available only on centOS
+Build dmg package, available only on macOS

 #### `--rpm`